DynamicLogLog: Faster, Smaller, and More Accurate Cardinality Estimation: 6. MicroIndex

 Six bits from the hash value (above the bucket selector bits) index into the 64-bit word, setting the corresponding bit.
 The resulting population count gives a miniature Linear Counting estimate over 64 virtual ``buckets'':

 This is used as the best estimate prior to lazy array allocation.
-When the bucket array is allocated, MicroIndex improves the accuracy of Linear Counting directly: at low cardinality, multiple elements can hash to the same main bucket but different MicroIndex positions, so the MicroIndex population count may exceed the number of filled buckets.
-LC is calculated using:
+When the bucket array is allocated, MicroIndex provides a cardinality floor: at low cardinality, multiple elements can hash to the same main bucket but different MicroIndex positions, so the MicroIndex population count may exceed the number of filled buckets.
+The LC estimate is floored by this count:

-This reduces \emph{V} (increasing the LC estimate) when the MicroIndex has detected collisions that the main bucket array missed, improving accuracy for cardinalities below \textasciitilde64 where hash collisions within the 64-bit space are still informative.
-A secondary floor, max(estimator, MicroEst), provides a safety net.
+where historyFloor is the number of filled buckets plus the total set history bits.
+This ensures that the estimate never falls below the number of distinct hash patterns observed by the MicroIndex, improving accuracy for cardinalities below \textasciitilde64 where hash collisions within the main bucket array are still common.

 The MicroIndex also enables lazy array allocation: the main bucket array need not be created until the MicroIndex saturates, saving memory for applications that create many estimators (e.g., per-\emph{k}-mer tracking in bioinformatics).
 The MicroIndex requires zero additional memory beyond a single \texttt{long} field.